vvamzy/SimpleSearch/Readme.txt

 To Run > Double click Simplesearch.exe

-* This program uses your "Default Browser" to open webpages.
+*This program uses your "Default Browser" to open webpages.
 So make sure the browser you use as daily driver is set to Default.

 In Windows > click start and search Default apps > Web Browser

-Simplesearch.exe shouldn't be moved from the directory doing so the program will not run.
+*Simplesearch.exe shouldn't be moved from the directory doing so the program will not execute.